vfavorito/budget-tracker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Overview:
 This App is a budget tracking progressive web application.
 It provides you with visual aids of your budget.
 Since it is a PWA whether you have an internet connection or not you will be able to add and subtract from your total budget at any time.
-Any transactions done while offling are stored in an IndexedDB and once you regain an internet connection all the transactions stored in the IndexedDB will be sent to the remote database and cleared off of your local machine.
+Any transactions done while offline are stored in an IndexedDB and once you regain an internet connection all the transactions stored in the IndexedDB will be sent to the remote database and cleared off of your local machine.
 This was primarily accomplished with Node, Javascript, Mongo, and IndexedDB.

 ### Table of Contents:
 1. [How it works](#How-it-works)